Summary

 return result

-This pattern is best for data lakes and ML training pipelines where you need to process large volumes of historical data cost-effectively.
-Parquet’s columnar format provides excellent compression (10-20x vs CSV), and partitioning by sensor_id and date means queries only read relevant files.
-However, it is poorly suited for real-time queries or dashboards that need sub-second response times.
+This pattern is best suited to data lakes and ML training pipelines requiring cost-effective processing of large volumes of historical data.
+Parquet’s columnar format provides excellent compression (ten to twenty times that of CSV), and partitioning by sensor_id and date ensures that queries read only the relevant files.
+The pattern is poorly suited, however, to real-time queries or dashboards that require sub-second response times.

 Pattern 4: TDengine Super Tables

-TDengine takes a radically different approach.
+TDengine takes a substantially different approach.
 Its “super table” concept embeds metadata as tags directly alongside time-series data.
-Each physical sensor gets a sub-table that inherits from a super table, and tags (metadata) are stored only once per sub-table, not repeated in every row.
+Each physical sensor receives a sub-table inheriting from a super table, and tags (metadata) are stored only once per sub-table rather than repeated in every row.

 -- Create a super table with tags (metadata) and columns (time-series)